tomnomnom/assetfinder/README.md

 # assetfinder

-Find domains and subdomains related to a given domain.
+Find domains and subdomains potentially related to a given domain.

 ## Install